mynamesleon/detection/README.md

 `client.propCheck` takes either a string of space delimited properties to check for, or an array of properties.
 E.g. `client.propCheck('borderRadius WebkitBorderRadius')` or `client.propCheck(['borderRadius', 'WebkitBorderRadius'])`.
 This checks whether or not the properties are supported on a `<div>`, and will return the **first supported value** in the sequence, or false if none are supported.
 E.g. `client.propCheck('OBorderRadius MozBorderRadius WebkitBorderRadius borderRadius')` would return 'WebkitBorderRadius' in current Chrome.

 ##### valCheck
-`client.valCheck` takes two strings: the CSS value to check, and the CSS property to check it against (the property is set to width by default if nothing is passed in) - these checks will be made on a `<div>`, and returns a boolean.
-This can have multiple purposes, such as checking if a particular unit is supported, e.g. `client.valCheck('10rem', 'font-size')`.
-It can also be used to check that a CSS property supports a particular value, e.g. `client.valCheck('all', 'will-change')`.
-And, if you don't want to use the `client.propCheck` function, `client.valCheck` can also be used as a property check for a **single** property, e.g. `client.valCheck('10px', '-moz-border-radius')`.
+`client.valCheck` takes two strings: a CSS property, and a value to check against it.
+It can also take one string: the value to use, which will be checked against the width property.
+These checks will be made on a `<div>`, and returns a boolean.

+This can have multiple purposes, such as checking if a particular unit is supported, e.g. `client.valCheck('font-size', '10rem')`.
+It can also be used to check that a CSS property supports a particular value, e.g. `client.valCheck('will-change', 'all')`.
+And, if you don't want to use the `client.propCheck` function, `client.valCheck` can also be used as a property check for a **single** property, e.g. `client.valCheck('-moz-border-radius', '10px')`.

 ## Contributing